DelSquared/GraphJS/README.md

 - Implement more matrix representation like the Seidel Matrix, etc.

-- Implement more Linear Algebra concepts like spectra, characteristic polynomials, etc.
+- Implement more Linear Algebra concepts like spectra, determinant, characteristic polynomials, etc.

 - Including Typescript in order to speed up the code by having fixed variable types.